How to Grow Microgreens

 - Cover the seeds with a thin layer of soil.
 Dampen the surface with a mister.
 If you prefer, you can skip this step and instead cover the container with a clear lid or plastic wrap until the seeds are sprouted.

-- Once seeds have sprouted, remove the cover (if you've used one) and continue to mist once or twice a day.
+- Uncover after seeds have sprouted; usually within 3-7 days.
+Once seeds have sprouted, remove the cover (if you've used one) and continue to mist once or twice a day.

 Microgreens need about four hours daily of direct sunlight to thrive.
 In winter months, some may need even more.
 Leggy, pale greens are a sign of not enough sunlight.
 Light needs can also be satisfied with a grow light.

-Depending upon the type of seeds you've selected, your microgreens will be ready to harvest about two to three weeks after planting.
+Depending upon the type of seeds you've selected, your microgreens will be ready to harvest about 2-3 weeks after planting.
 Look for the first set of "true leaves" as a sign of readiness.
 Then grab your scissors and snip the greens just above the soil line.

 To serve, wash the microgreens with water and dry with paper towels or a salad spinner.
 Harvest and serve them immediately for the freshest flavor, and add to soups, salads, sandwiches or main dishes.
 Store remaining cut microgreens in a plastic bag in your refrigerator.